SecureFromScratch/Demos/java/spring_with_security/walkthroughs/authorization.md

         return "debug";
     }
 ```
-Add a corresponding temple (you can  see the output in the console without it)
+Add a corresponding template (you can  see the output in the console without it)